cdeccio/byu-cs324-w2025/01c-hw-remote/README.md

 (If you do not have a personal computer, you may log on to a CS lab machine and perform these exercises.)

- 1. Copy `hello.c` to one of the BYU CS lab machines using `scp`:
+ 1. Copy `hello.c` to the home directory of one of the BYU CS lab machines using `scp`:

+    (Replace "username" with your BYU CS username)

     ```bash
-    scp hello.c username@schizo.cs.byu.edu:
+    scp hello.c username@schizo:
     ```

  2. Log in to one of the CS machines using the following command:

-    (Again, replace `username` with your BYU CS username)
+    (Again, replace "username" with your BYU CS username)

     ```bash
-    ssh username@schizo.cs.byu.edu
+    ssh username@schizo
     ```

  3. Run the following command: